Uber reports more than 3,000 sexual assaults on 2018 rides

-SAN FRANCISCO (AP) — Uber, as part of a long anticipated safety report, revealed that more than 3,000 sexual assaults were reported during its U.S. rides in 2018.
+SAN FRANCISCO, C.A.
+(AP) — Uber, as part of a long anticipated safety report, revealed that more than 3,000 sexual assaults were reported during its U.S. rides in 2018.

 That figure includes 235 rapes across the company’s 1.3 billion rides last year.
 The ride-hailing company noted that drivers and riders were both attacked and that some assaults occurred between riders.